darwinia-network/node-liveness-probe/README.md

 ![](https://img.shields.io/github/workflow/status/darwinia-network/node-liveness-probe/Production)
 ![](https://img.shields.io/github/v/release/darwinia-network/node-liveness-probe)

-The node-liveness-probe is a sidecar container that exposes an HTTP `/healthz` endpoint, which serves as kubelet's livenessProbe hook to monitor health of a Darwinia node.
+The node-liveness-probe is a sidecar container that exposes an HTTP `/healthz` endpoint, which serves as kubelet's livenessProbe hook to monitor health of a Darwinia (or any Substrate-RPC-compatible) node.

 It also experimentally provides a readiness probe endpoint `/readiness`, which reports if the node is ready to handle RPC requests, by determining if the syncing progress is done.

 ## Releases

+Until `v1` released, node-liveness-probe is still under development, any API or CLI options may be changed in future versions.

 The releases are under [GitHub's release page](https://github.com/darwinia-network/node-liveness-probe/releases).
 You can pull the image by using one of the versions, for example:

 ```bash
 docker pull quay.io/darwinia-network/node-liveness-probe:v0.1.0
 ```

+## HTTP Endpoints

+- `/healthz` checks node health status by sending a sequence of JSON RPC requests.
+An HTTP `200` or `5xx` response should be returned, signifying node is healthy or not.
+See [How it Works](#how-it-works).

+- `/healthz_block` also checks node health.
+Additionally, it checks if the latest block of node is outdated.
+The threshold can be configured using the CLI option `--block-threshold-seconds`.

+- `/readiness` checks if node is still in syncing.
+This can be used with ReadinessProbe, to make sure RPC requests to a Service will only be served by nodes that have followed up.

 ## Usage